Threats that Link has faced among several games.

 - We Have Reserves: They are fairly expendable.
 Averted in Breath of the Wild, where Ganon uses his magic to revive his minions.

-Despite the name, these things are flaming disembodied skulls that normally curse Link when he touches them.
+Despite the name, these things are flaming disembodied skulls, often winged, that usually curse Link when he touches them.

 - The Artifact: The name "Bubbles" for this monster made a lot more sense when they just looked like blue or red circles.
 Now that they've been modeled to look more like demonic flaming skulls, the name seems absolutely bizarre.